Travelling abroad for sports events

 - Buy comprehensive travel insurance to cover your whole trip - insurewithease.com offers a range of affordable travel insurance policies

 - Get a European Health Insurance Card (EHIC).
-It's free, and it entitles you to cheap, or even free, state provided healthcare in the EEA and Switzerland
+It's free, and it entitles you to cheap, or even free, state provided healthcare in the EEA and Switzerland.
+Please note: Even though the UK has now left the EU, the EHIC will be valid until the end of the transition period.

 - Check that your passport hasn't expired and bear in mind that it must be valid for 6 months to visit certain countries